Public list of decisions June 27, 2023

 College Decision:

-- Declare the objection well-founded;
+1. Declare the objection well-founded;

-- To uphold the environmental permit for felling the oak tree;
+3. to maintain the environmental permit for felling the oak tree;

-- Refer to the opinion of the Objections Committee for the reasons for the decision.
+5. Refer to the opinion of the Objections Committee for the reasons for the decision.

-The college agrees:
+The council agrees:

 College Decision: